 What is Diabetes Insipidus?

 Meanwhile, diabetes mellitus is a completely different disorder that is common and involves a high level of blood sugar.
-Diabetes insipidus has particularly no cure but treatment can relieve thirst and prevent dehydration as well as decrease output of urine.
+Diabetes insipidus has no cure, but treatment can relieve thirst, prevent dehydration, and decrease urine output.

-It generally occurs when the body fails to properly balance the fluid levels.
+It occurs when the body fails to balance the fluid levels properly.

 Sometimes, for diabetes insipidus, there is no particular cause.
-But in some people, the result might be due to a reaction of autoimmune that leads to damaging of cells due to the immune system that makes vasopressin.
+But in some people, the result might be due to an autoimmune reaction that damages cells due to the immune system that makes vasopressin.

-Nephrogenic diabetes insipidus shortly after or present at birth generally has a genetic cause that can permanently change the ability of the kidney to the concentration of urine.
+Nephrogenic diabetes insipidus shortly after or present at birth has a genetic cause that can permanently change the kidney’s ability to the urine concentration.

-It generally affects males, but genes can be passed to children by women.
+It affects males, but genes can be passed to children by women.

 What is SIADH?